LivePersonInc/developer-center/pages/documents/data/personal-data-deletion/overview.md

 The following is not supported in the current beta phase:

- * For messaging only - messaging conversations are still not deleted from one of the  messaging repositories
+ * For messaging only - messaging conversations are still not deleted from one of LP's messaging repositories.

- * File sharing data
+ * File sharing / secure form data is not deleted.

  * Authentication via login will be available during the beta period.